rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 <br>:warning:Once you have changed/verified the motor settings, review the networking top portion of the file.
 When completed, copy all the files located in the 'sys' directory over to your sd-card's 'sys' folder.
 Additionally, copy the files located in the 'macros' folder over to your sd-card's 'macros' folder. _More can be read about sd-card here: https://duet3d.dozuki.com/Wiki/SDCard, more can be read about macros here: https://duet3d.dozuki.com/Wiki/Macros._

 2) **:wrench:Sensorless Homing / Stallguard sensitivity.**
+The TMC2660 drivers used on the Duet WiFi, Duet Ethernet and the TMC5160 drivers used on the Duet 3 support the stallGuardTM feature.
+This feature allows the driver to detect motor stalls under some circumstances.
+Stall detection may be useful for detecting when a motor has skipped steps due to the nozzle hitting an obstruction, and for homing the printer without using endstop switches.
 As the given configuration files were authored while using 0.9 degree stepper motors on the X and Y axis, you may need to adjust your stallguard sensitivity and sensorless homing.
 For stallguard sensitivity, look for the "M915" in the config.g file.
-A good explanation on how to calibrate stallguard can be read here: https://duet3d.dozuki.com/Wiki/Stall_detection_and_sensorless_homing.
+Please read the full documentation here: https://duet3d.dozuki.com/Wiki/Stall_detection_and_sensorless_homing.

  3) **:bulb:Use the included Macros for filament handling.**
 **"Set Filament Type"** asks what type filament you are going to use; PLA, PETg, ABS, or PC.
 Based on the selection, this macro rewrites the "Heat Nozzle" macro to heat the nozzle for the selected filament type.  *Note: This macro only has to be executed once for the given filament type change as it's settings are nonvolatile, regardless of reset or power off.*